 I hope you've found this Ketogenic Diet Pros and Cons post helpful.
 This is the third post in a monthly nutrition series that I started earlier this year.

-You may also be interested in my Easy Guide to Getting Healthy, and Macro Tracker (what it is and why you need it).
-Now show me some love by leaving a comment and letting me know how I’m doing, or what you’d like me to write about in a future post.
+Now show me some love by leaving a comment and letting me know how I'm doing, or what you'd like me to write about in a future post.